println-tech/design-patterns/README.md

 <font size="5">What is it?</font>

 <p>This repository is dedicated to system design patterns with an easy-to-understand
 examples implemented in Java language.
-You can find such patterns as GoF, TDD patterns, patterns for refactoring code and so on.</p>
+You can find such patterns as GoF, TDD and DDD patterns, patterns for refactoring code and so on.</p>
 <p>The project is implemented as a set of packages categorized by purpose:</p>